GeRDI-Project/GerdiKubed_Operations/README.md

 # Requirements

+If not stated explicitely, the requirements need to be fulfilled by both the remote machines and the control machine:

-* debian 9.1 or higher
+* debian 9.1 or higher on the remote machines
-* running sshd on both the remote and the control machine (necessary for local_action)
+* running sshd
 * sudo
 * user "gerdi" with sudo rights
 * pub key in .ssh/authorized_keys in gerdi's home
-* python > 2.6 (both on the remote and the control machine).
+* python > 2.6
 * ansible > 2.3.1 (on the control machine, only macOS and linux distros are supported!)
 * python-pyOpenSSL on the control machine (for cert-signing).